keithpitt/vendorforge.org/README.md

 4. Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 5. Send me a pull request.
 Bonus points for topic branches.

-## Copyright

-Copyright &copy; 2011 Keith Pitt.
-See LICENSE for details.

 ## Licence

+Copyright &copy; 2011 Keith Pitt

 MIT License